Fixed Points of Parking Functions: A New Characterization of Parking Words

 \subsection{Parking words with touch points}

 When the parking word has a touch point, we now use~\Cref{lem:rp_fixed} to also produce infinitely many fixed points.
-These fixed points may now be of arbitrarily large norm.
+The value of $\mathcal N$ on these fixed points may now be arbitrarily large.

-\begin{lemma} The action of $\w \in \Park_m^n$ on $V^m$ has infinitely many fixed points when $\w$ has at least one touch point.
-The set $\Fix(\w)$ has affine dimension $d-1$, and contains fixed points of arbitrarily large norm. \end{lemma}
+\begin{lemma} The action of $\w \in \Park_m^n$ on $V_t^m$ has infinitely many fixed points when $\w$ has at least one touch point.
+The set $\Fix(\w)$ has affine dimension $d-1$, and contains fixed points on which $\mathcal N$ is arbitrarily large. \end{lemma}